-WTF?!
-I hear you say?
+"WTF," I hear you say?
 This isn't cooking class!
 Patience young grasshopper.
 I shalt teach you the ancient art of PCB repair.
 When your graphics card stops working, like mine did, you may get a crash or visual artifacts.
 Then your computer may not boot up at all.
-In my case the screen went black, the BIOS started chirping at me when I reset the power and I knew my days of playing Mass Effect were over.
-I chipped in for a new card on Ebay and solemly lay my wasted card to rest on the table, so I could pay tribute to it daily for the 7 years of uninterrupted service this 512 bit hulk had given me.
-Then one day, quite by accident I stumbled upon "the oven trick".
-What sort of nonesense is this, I mused as I began to read the article and I came to learn that one might resurrect one's video card merely by nuking it in the oven for 10 minutes.
+In my case, the screen went black, the BIOS started chirping at me when I reset the power, and I knew my days of playing Mass Effect were over.
+I chipped in for a new card on Ebay and solemnly lay my wasted card to rest on the table, so I could pay tribute to it daily for the seven years of uninterrupted service this 512 bit hulk had given me.
+Then one day, quite by accident, I stumbled upon "the oven trick."
+What sort of nonsense is this, I mused as I began to read the article and I came to learn that one might resurrect one's video card merely by nuking it in the oven for 10 minutes.

 But then came a rainy day and I was bored with nothing to do.
-I looked at the $600 paper weight collecting dust on my computer desk and decided, "what the hell!".
+I looked at the $600 paper weight collecting dust on my computer desk and decided, "What the hell!"
 I threw it in the oven, took a leak, grabbed a stick of pepperoni and returned to the kitchen from whence I came.
 I retrieved the smoking brick of Radeon from its cookie sheet, put it back together and plugged it back into my computer.
 I was half expecting it to blow up the rest of my computer but to my surprise (and delight), it fired up immediately, good as new.
-I was feeling wreckless and "high" from the oven fumes so I didn't waste any time overclocking the card to values above what I used when the card wasn't busted.
-Again I was blown away by the fact that it ran Lost Planet: Extreme Condition flawlessly on max settings!
+I was feeling reckless and "high" from the oven fumes so I didn't waste any time overclocking the card to values above what I used when the card wasn't busted.
+I was blown away by the fact that it ran Lost Planet: Extreme Condition flawlessly on max settings!
 I felt kind of like Dr. Frankenstein who'd just turned a Salisbury steak back into a living cow with nothing more than a bolt of lightning and some Liquid Plumber!
 It was awesome.
-My baby had come back to me and now it's ready for another 7 years :D
+My baby had come back to me and now it's ready for another seven years.

 Help Gather Statistics on This Crazy Fix